-- 1. The student must be in good academic standing and be on track for graduation with their class. - 2.
-The student should identify his/her goal(s) for participation in the early-release program, and should state how the employment will be beneficial to the student. - 3.
-Agreement from the worksite provider to ensure a safe workplace that meets the goals of the student. - 4.
-The student's dismissal time from school will be based on their start time of their workday with the employer, no earlier than the end of 6th period. - 5.
-The student is not employed in a hazardous occupation, as defined by the Federal Fair Labor Standards Act (FLSA). - 6.
+- 1. The student must be enrolled in the Introduction to Internship class. - 2.
+The student must be in good academic standing and be on track for graduation with their class. - 3.
+The student should identify his/her goal(s) for participation in the early-release program, and should state how the employment will be beneficial to the student. - 4.
+Agreement from the worksite provider to ensure a safe workplace that meets the goals of the student. - 5.
+The student's dismissal time from school will be based on their start time of their workday with the employer, no earlier than the end of 6th period. - 6.
+The student is not employed in a hazardous occupation, as defined by the Federal Fair Labor Standards Act (FLSA). - 7.
 A letter of support and agreement from the parent/guardian.